cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 }
 ```

-Note how here too we can use `auto` to catch any types that we don't want to handle explicitly, but if we *do* decide to handle them explicitly, those implementations will be preferred.

-As a tiny excercise - try to use the above `Overloaded` struct with the `Printer` function object we created in the previous example.
+That being said, our `Overloaded` struct can take anything that has a call operator, so, as a tiny exercise, try to use the above `Overloaded` struct with the `Printer` function object we created in the previous example.
 Would that work?
 <!-- Post a link to godbolt.org with your answer in the comments.
 And if you feel that I'm doing an ok job at explaining all of this, do hit those like and subscribe buttons and consider supporting this channel by becoming a sponsor. -->

 ### How `std::visit` selects the correct function

 The fact that `std::visit` can select the correct function from a variant seems almost magical, but, as always, it is nothing but a clever implementation.

 The exact details of how `std::visit` is implemented are probably beyond the scope of today's lecture, but we can quote cppreference.com to get the gist of how the appropriate function is selected when `std::visit` is called:

 > Implementations usually generate a table equivalent to a possibly multidimensional array of function pointers for every specialization of `std::visit`, which is similar to the implementation of virtual functions.
 > On typical implementations, the time complexity of the invocation of the callable can be considered equal to that of access to an element in a possibly multidimensional array or execution of a switch statement.